inloop/image-picker/README.md

 ### Styling using Appearance

 Image picker view hierarchy contains of `UICollectionView` to show action, camera and asset items and an overlay view to show permissions status.
-When custom cells are provided via `CellsRegistrator` it is your responsibility to do the styling as well styling custom overlay view for permissions status.
+When custom cells are provided via `CellRegistrator` it is your responsibility to do the styling as well styling custom overlay view for permissions status.
 However, few style attributes are supported such as background color.
 Please use custom appearance mechanism to achieve desired styling.

 1. to style all image pickers globally use global appearance proxy object:
 ```